Jonathan Garb: Scholarship

 Garb’s research interests cover rabbinic thought, modern and contemporary Kabbalah, and the comparative study of mystical techniques and experiences, particularly Shamanism and Trance.
 From a geographical point of view, Garb’s scholarship has focused on Jerusalem, North Africa, and Prague.
 Recently, he focuses on Italy, particularly on the circle of R. Moshe Hayyim Luzzatto.
 He claims that other members of the circle may have written many texts attributed to Luzzatto.

 His research strongly draws from post-modern theory, especially the work of Michel Foucault and its antecedents.

 Following the phenomenological approach of his main teacher, Jonathan Garb is considered one of the leading students of Moshe Idel.
 As such, he has been critiqued — among others by Peter Schäfer — as using “academic scholarship and its results as building blocks for a new, postmodern mystical Jewish religion.”

 Garb’s monographic studies significantly exceed the dominant philological-historical approach in the study of Jewish mystical texts applied by Gershom Scholem and his followers.

 In his Manifestations of Power in Jewish Mysticism, Garb offers a Foucauldian reading of rabbinic thought and earlier Kabbalah.
 The Chosen Will Become Herds “examines twentieth-century Kabbalah in its Israeli and global context, drawing from an impressive range of Hasidic, Lithuanian, Oriental-Sephardic, and Religious Zionist sources.”
 It is considered as one of the most comprehensive studies of modern and contemporary Kabbalah to date.
 Garb’s third monograph, Shamanic Trance in Modern Kabbalah, offers an Ericksonian reading of sixteenth century Kabbalistic writings and Hasidic literature.
 His fourth monograph is an intellectual biography of the eighteenth-century Italian kabbalist R. Moshe Hayyim Luzzatto.
 His fifth book covers 'indigenous' psychological theories found in modern Kabbalah from R. Moshe Cordovero till today, focusing on the heart and soul.
 In his monograph, Modern Kabbalah as an Autonomous Domain of Research, Garb argues that modern Kabbalistic writings can be shown to reflect a strong awareness of its autonomy from pre-modern sources and practices.
 His seventh book, A History of Kabbalah: From the Early Modern Period to the Present Day, provides a narrative history of modern Kabbalah, stressing its exposure to the process of modernization and its role in the same process.
 Focusing on the last three centuries, it exposes numerous unknown texts, especially in the Sephardic world.
 In 2021, Garb received the Polonsky Prize for Creativity and Originality in the Humanistic Disciplines for this book.
+His eighth book, Does God Doubt: R. Gershon Henoch Leiner’s Thought in Its Contexts (Brill, 2024), places the positive views of doubt in the works of a nineteenth-century Hasidic thinker in the Jewish and extra-Jewish context of attitudes towards this and related themes.

 In dozens of articles, he has discussed issues such as perceptions of medicine, gender, language, antinomianism, time, doubt, poetics, magic, and sainthood.
 Besides his academic writing, Garb has published essays in Hebrew on social critique, the New Age, and the contemporary Haredi world.